The SEI Initiative on Climate Services

 Activities in the initiative

-SEI's Climate Services Initiative will work in countries at all levels of development, focusing particularly on adaptation and disaster resilience.
-A key output will be a new Participatory Framework for Climate Services (PFCS), drawing on existing knowledge from external sources as well as new interdisciplinary research.
+SEI’s Climate Services Initiative is working in countries at all levels of development, focusing particularly on adaptation and disaster resilience.
+A key output of this work is a framework for co-designing user-driven, decision-orientated climate services – the Climate in Tandem framework.
+This framework is being able available as an interactive online guidance for the co-design of climate services that supports users to draw on existing knowledge from external sources as well as new interdisciplinary research.

-The initiative will focus on five key activities, all of which will feed into the PFCS:
+The initiative will focus on five key activities, all of which are feeding into the Climate in Tandem framework:

 Understanding how climate services can better support decision-making, to ensure the most relevant, scale-appropriate, context-specific information is available;